-DEAR SHAREHOLDERS.
+DEAR SHAREHOLDERS,

-On behalf of the Board of Directors of China Sunsine Chemical Holdings Ltd. ("China Sunsine", together with its subsidiaries, collectively the "Group"), I am pleased to report that in the financial year ended 31 December 2017 ("FY2017") China Sunsine achieved impressive results that surpassed the performance of all previous years.
+On behalf of the Board of Directors of China Sunsine Chemical Holdings Ltd. ("China Sunsine", together with its subsidiaries, collectively the "Group"), I am pleased to present the annual report for the financial year ended 31 December 2018 ("FY2018").